Update: ‘Ford E-Tourneo Courier’ added and ‘Xpeng X9’ and ‘VW ID. Buzz’ updated.

 The new electric minivan features a fully digital instrument cluster, a large central touchscreen, and a large touchscreen passenger display ahead of the front seats.
 The rear-seat occupants get reclining seats with wing-type headrests, large leg rests, perforated leather upholstery, fold-out tray tables, and Xiaomi TV.

 Norway is Voyah’s first overseas market, and the company opened its first retail outlet there in the national capital on June 11, 2022.
-According to a Chinese press release that Dongfeng Motor published on mp.sohu.com, the company plans to launch the ‘Free’ SUV in the country in Q4 2022 (October-December 2022).
-The first batch, consisting of 500 units, is on its way.
-The Dreamer could arrive in Norway as the brand’s second product in 2023.
+The first product for the Norwegian market is the Free SUV, following which the Dreamer could arrive in the country as the brand’s second product in 2023.

 Maxus MIFA 9

 The production Maxus MIFA 9 electric Minivan (shown as the MIFA concept at Auto Shanghai 2021) debuted at the Guangzhou Auto Show 2021.
 The MIFA 9 appears elegant thanks to its high-set bonnet and the absence of a large radiator grille.
 Unlike most MPVs, its bonnet isn’t angled downwards, making it appear muscular.
 It sports aero-optimized wheels and full-width LED taillamps.

 On the inside, the electric van packs generous digital real estate.
 It features three large screens on the dashboard.
 A tiny animated virtual assistant can be seen on the extreme right of the dashboard.
 The MPV can be purchased with either six- or seven-seat configurations.
 The six-seater gets captain chairs in the second row.
 All seats are electronically adjustable—even the third-row seats get individual armrests.